-Dredging operations at the Murray Mouth have recommenced on the Tauwitchere side.
+Dredging operations have resumed from the Christmas shut down.
+Dredging will continue in the Tauwitchere channel over the coming week.
 Barrage releases, combined with dredging throughout most of the year, help to maintain flow connectivity of the River Murray Channel to the Murray Mouth and assist in exporting salt from the river system.